graphile/crystal/utils/website/graphile-config/plugin.md

 export default preset;
 ```

-If you use the preset in `graphile-config.ts`, the resolved plugins will be
+If you use the preset in `graphile.config.ts` and none of the plugins specify
-loaded in the order `[PluginA, PluginB, PluginC]`, unless `before` and `after`
-are used.
+`before` or `after` then the resolved plugins will typically be loaded in the
+order `[PluginA, PluginB, PluginC]`; however, this ordering is not guaranteed
+and should not be relied upon.

+If the order in which a plugin is loaded is significant, it must be stated
-By adding to a plugin's `before` and `after` properties, you can guarantee its
+explicitly by adding to a plugin's `before` and `after` properties.
+These
-loading position relative to other plugins if those other plugins are present.
+properties guarantee its loading position relative to other plugins that provide
+those features.

-If you have multiple different plugins that provide the same feature, you should
+If multiple different plugins provide the same feature they should indicate this
-use the `provides` property. `provides` allows other plugins that need to
+via the `provides` property, thereby allowing other plugins to guarantee their
-guarantee their position relative to this feature to do so simply with a single
+position relative to all the plugins providing this feature with a single
-feature label.
+feature label in `before` or `after`.

 For example, imagine `PluginD` and `PluginE` each include implementations of a
 subscriptions feature.
 By including the `subscriptions` feature label in their
 `provides` property, `PluginD` and `PluginE` allow `PluginF` to ensure it is
 loaded before any plugin that provides subscriptions by setting
 `before: ['subscriptions']`.
-This also prevents library users from loading both
-`PluginD` and `PluginE` in the same preset.

-:::note
+:::note Unknown features are ignored.

-Note that `before` and `after` do not guarantee that those feature labels are
+Adding a feature label to `before` or `after` does not guarantee that that
+feature label is present in a preset; if a feature label is not provided by any
+plugins then it will have no impact on ordering.

-present in a preset.
-There currently is no built-in way for a plugin to declare
+There currently is no standard way for a plugin to declare explicit dependencies
-dependencies on other plugins.
+on other plugins.

 :::